Skip to main content

 With his signature falsetto voice and countless hits, Frankie Valli is an American icon who transcends generations.
 Thanks to the success of the Tony-winning musical Jersey Boys, which chronicles the life and times of Valli and his legendary group, such classic songs as "Big Girls Don't Cry," "Can't Take My Eyes Off of You," "Sherry," and "My Eyes Adored You," are the rage all over again.

-Frankie Valli “It’s exciting,” Valli said of the concert.
-“It’s a great celebration for America, and for people to stop for a moment and realize what America really is — and how important it is to everything that goes on in the world.
-The sound of freedom comes from America; it was the place anybody who wanted to escape oppression thought about coming to.”
+A man in a suit stands on a stage with a large American flag backdrop, surrounded by musicians."It's exciting," Valli said of the concert.
+"It's a great celebration for America, and for people to stop for a moment and realize what America really is -- and how important it is to everything that goes on in the world.
+The sound of freedom comes from America; it was the place anybody who wanted to escape oppression thought about coming to."

 Watch Frankie rockin' the stage in his eighties with all the power and charisma of his youth.
 I think the biggest thrill of watching these videos is seeing the younger generations grooving to some of the best music ever made by the original artist.